Vertical Farming at Home: A Beginner’s Guideline

 Pruning your vertical garden once in a while helps to maintain a favorable shape and size.
 It is also a good chance for you to trim off unhealthy parts.
 When pruning, make sure to use sharp and sterile garden shears.
 This will prevent the cross-contamination of diseases from one plant to another.

-Tips for growing a successful vertical garden
+Tips for growing a successful vertical farming at home

 Tip #1 – Choose the right type of plants.